-There’s plenty of visual thrills in the movie, which is pretty obvious when you see the trailer.
+There’s plenty of visual thrills in Sucker Punch, which is laid out in the trailer.
 The action scenes are impressive and it does have some eye-catching images.
 If you like fantastical battle scenes then this movie is for you.